core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

           used for deviations for multiple modules, so the same entry MAY appear within multiple 'module' entries.

-          The deviation module MUST be present in the 'module' list, with the same sid and revision values.
+          Deviation modules MUST also be present in the 'module' list, with the same sid and revision values and the 'conformance-type' set to 'implement'.";
-          The 'conformance-type' value will be 'implement' for the deviation module.";

         uses identification-info;
       }